Recent Alumni Updates

 Heather is currently an urban agriculture planner at the City of Austin, Texas, the Community Outreach Manager for a small East Austin farmers market, and an organizing fellow with Real Food Challenge, a national campaign that organizers for more local and sustainable food on college campuses.
 She completed her master’s degree in Community & Regional Planning at the University of Texas at Austin in 2012.

 Rashad Thomas c/o 2006 and Imelda Fernandez c/o 2005 had their first child together.
 A baby girl by the name of Amira Thomas-Fernandaz.

-Michael Caudill (1998) is President and CEO of Driven Communications.
+Michael Caudill (1998) is the Founder and President of Driven Communications.
 He also serves as an auto industry expert and spokesperson and makes routine appearances on KTLA-Channel 5 as their automotive expert.

 Ruthanne Cecil (1994) is Executive Director of the Center for Environmental Economic Development.
 She has a J.D. from University of California’s Hastings College of Law.

 Adam Cepeda (1991) is a retail jewelry Sales Manager at Helzberg Diamonds, a Berkshire Hathaway company.

 Timothy T. Charters (1993) is Vice-President for Governmental and Regulatory Affairs for the National Stripper Well Association in Washington, D.C.
 Prior to working at the Association, Tim served nearly seven years as Staff Director for the House Natural Resources Subcommittee on Energy and Mineral Resources and has previously worked for several members of Congress as professional staff both in California and Washington, D.C.
 He resides in Fairfax Station, VA, with his wife Helena (Blue) Charters (HSU Biology-1994) and their children, Kyra, Kylie, Krystal, Ryan and Jayden.